cdsalmons/arya/README.md

 ;
 ```

+Routes are matched in the order in which they are assigned with the caveat that routes *without*
+arguments always take precedence over routes *with* arguments (see (Route Arguments)[#route-arguments]).

 ### Extended Route Targets

 You'll notice that in the above example code there's special attention paid to the final route,